On the synergetic use of Ariel and JWST for exoplanet atmospheric science: Introduction

 Over the past decades, the field of {\it exoplanets} has rapidly grown, transitioning from the detection of a few short orbital period Jupiter-sized exoplanets to the in-depth characterisation of small targets barely larger than the Earth.
 In 2021, the launch of JWST has marked a turning point for exoplanetary science, providing for the first time high quality data optimised for exoplanet characterisation, i.e. spectra with higher signal-to-noise, higher spectral resolution, higher angular resolution, and broader wavelength coverage than previous facilities.
 In recent years, JWST observations have been challenging our understanding of exoplanets on a daily basis \citep[][ and reference therein]{Espinoza_2025}.
 In 2029, JWST will be joined at the Lagrange 2 point by the Ariel Space Telescope \citep{Tinetti_ariel, Tinetti_2021_redbook}, an ESA-led mission dedicated to the study of large populations of exoplanet atmospheres.
 Ariel is a 1\,meter class telescope, designed with the optimal instrumentation to observe 1000+ atmospheres and use this information to answer fundamental questions about the nature and origins of planetary systems.
 Figure \ref{fig:summary_ariel} summarises the capabilities of Ariel and provides a possible mission profile for the first four years of operations (primary mission) superimposed over the Cycle 1-4 JWST targets.
 Ariel's observational strategy and target candidates are expected to evolve until launch and beyond, and will therefore account for JWST's discoveries and the evolving interests of the community.
 Given the complementary capabilities of Ariel and JWST for studying exoplanet atmospheres, the Ariel Mission Consortium has established a working group with the aim to study the potential synergies between those two observatories.

-The present white paper summarises a number of opportunities that have been identified by this working group for a synergistic use of JWST and Ariel.
-This initiative was pursued in the context of the Ariel's ``dry-run'' activities, in parallel to other programs and strategies focused on exoplanets with JWST (see e.g., NASA decadal survey and STScI report on the strategic use of JWST and HST).
+The present paper summarises a number of opportunities that have been identified by this working group for a synergistic use of JWST and Ariel.
+This initiative was pursued in the context of the Ariel's ``dry-run'' activities\footnote{A trial rehearsal of the Ariel mission, conducted primarily through simulations, is currently underway to ensure the consortium’s readiness for mission launch.}, in parallel to other programs and strategies focused on exoplanets with JWST (see e.g., NASA decadal survey and STScI report on the strategic use of JWST and HST).
 Section 2 provides an overview of Ariel and its observing strategy, as well as current trends in exoplanet atmospheres with JWST.
 Section 3 focuses on the technical differences between JWST and Ariel and describes avenues for synergies.